Liu-group/liu-group.github.io/_posts/2021-9-7-interactive-HO.md

 $$ \alpha = \frac{m\omega}{\hbar}$$

-and $H_v(x)$ are Hermite polynomials, for which we don't have a intuition about the shapes.
+and $H_v(x)$ are Hermite polynomials, for which we don't have an intuition about the shapes.

-Because the complexity of the formula, visualization is important to deepen the students' understand of the Harmonic Oscillator wave functions.
+Because of the complexity of the formula, visualization is important to deepen the students' understanding of the Harmonic Oscillator wave functions.

 ## Try and learn